WheteThunger/MonumentAddons/README.md

 4. Spawn a bandit wheel with `maspawn big_wheel`.
 This needs to be within 30 meters (equivalent to 10 foundations) of the betting terminals to find them.

 Notes:
-- The `big_wheel` entity does not have a collider so you cannot currently use `makill` on it.
-If you need to reposition it, you will have to remove it from the profile's data file and reload the profile.
 - If a betting terminal spawns more than 3 seconds after the wheel, the wheel won't know about it.
 This means that if you add more betting terminals after spawning the wheel, you will likely have to reload the profile to respawn the wheel so that it can find all the betting terminals.

 ## Example entities

-List of spawnable entities: https://github.com/OrangeWulf/Rust-Docs/blob/master/Entities.md
+List of spawnable entities: [https://github.com/OrangeWulf/Rust-Docs/blob/master/Entities.md](https://github.com/OrangeWulf/Rust-Docs/blob/master/Entities.md)

 Structure/Defense:
 - `barricade.{*}`